Contribute to Icesus

 Get a feel for the game first: play for a while, learn the systems, ask questions on Discord.
 If you are new to MUDs, start with How to Play a MUD.
 When you're ready, see Support for the wizard application path, or report bugs and ideas on GitHub.

-For developers curious about the engine: read FluffOS vs Evennia, then see RPG Programming.
+For developers curious about the engine: read FluffOS vs Evennia, then see Build the World.